 Basic nutrition concepts for health and fitness.
-Emphasizes current dietary recommendations for maximizing wellbeing and minimizing risk of chronic disease.
+Emphasizes current dietary recommendations for maximizing well-being and minimizing risk of chronic disease.
 Focuses on use of tables, food guides, and guidelines for making healthy food choices.
 Includes unique nutrition needs for selected stages of the lifecycle, methods for evaluating creditability of nutrition claims, principles of vegetarian nutrition, safe and economic use of supplements, principles of energy balance, basic elements of food safety, diet for exercise and sports, and personal dietary evaluation techniques.
 Not for predietetics or selected other preprofessional majors.
 May not be taken for credit if credit has been earned in FON100AA and/or FON100AC.
 Prerequisites: None.

-FON102 Menu Planning
+Menu Planning

 Principles and techniques of menu planning for food service operations where food is served in quantity; includes applications for health care institutions, commercial kitchens, school cafeterias, and industrial facilities.
-Prerequisites or Corequisites: MAT082 or a minimum score of 43 on the ASSET math numerical placement test.
+Prerequisites: None.